C-memory-object-model-study-group/c-mom-sg/notes/cmom-0007-2021-04-08-clarifying-uninitialised-reads-v6.md

 - it would be reasonable to require implementations to document the cases where they do each of the above

+- in most cases, reading uninitialised values or padding should be deemed an error.
+We return below to what exactly that should mean, but first consider the exceptions.

 - copying partially initialised structs has to be allowed (either by an explicit struct read&write, or implicitly as a struct function argument or return value).

 - it's unclear whether copying partially initialised structs member-by-member has to be allowed.
 We tentatively assume not.